Organizer: Alan Vyse (Host)

 Print out and/or Downloaded copy of the latest Level 100 Manual

-And if you have one: a Laptop (not a Mac) -- with Purple Pen (free/easy to use orienteering course designing software) downloaded and installed.
+And if you have one: a Laptop (not a Mac please) -- with Purple Pen (free/easy to use orienteering course designing software) downloaded and installed (we can help you with this is you get stuck).